s00500/ESPUI/README.md

 ![labels](https://github.com/s00500/ESPUI/blob/master/docs/ui_labels.png)

 Labels are a nice tool to get information from the robot to the user interface.
 This can be done to show states, values of sensors and configuration parameters.
 To send data from the code use ESP.print(labelId, “Text”); .
 Labels get a name on creation and a initial value.
 The name is not changeable once the UI initialized.

+#### Slider

+There is also an slider component now, needs to be documented though

 #### Initialization of the UI